DrFelder/ppr/README.md

     mysql> exit

 Now you can use the database via the ppruser.
-To fill the database with tables and such, simply use the [MySQL structure script](structure.sql) provided by the repository.
+To fill the database with tables and such, simply use the [MySQL structure script](structure.sql) `structire.sql` provided by the repository.
-If you want to fill the database with testing data, you can use the [MySQL filler script](filler.sql) provided.
+If you want to fill the database with testing data, you can use the [MySQL filler script](filler.sql) `filler.sql` provided.

-After you have created a database and a user for it, you can start modifying the [application properties](src/main/resources/application.properties).
+After you have created a database and a user for it, you can start modifying the [application properties](src/main/resources/application.properties) `src/main/resources/application.properties`.
 You can follow along using the guidelines below:

     security.signing-key=